The Plumber (1979 film): Reception

 Janet Maslin, reviewing the film for The New York Times, described the film as "more evidence of the versatility of Peter Weir" and as "a droll, claustrophobic work of absurdist humor."
 Drawing attention to Jill's role as an anthropology student, Maslin contends that "Mr. Weir's point here, as it has been in other films, is that the line dividing civilized behavior from more primitive kinds is so thin as to be nonexistent."

 Other critics have also drawn attention to the issues of class and gender that the film evokes.
 Comparing Weir's production to Michael Haneke's Funny Games, Felicia Feaster calls The Plumber "a skin-crawling examination of the quiet subterranean struggle for power that can unfold between two people."
 Professor William "Bill" Blick puts even more emphasis on the class division between Max the plumber and Jill the anthropology student: "The Plumber seems to be escapist entertainment on the surface.
 Yet at the heart of this off-beat genre piece is a revelation of social conventions and classism."
 Tim Brayton places the movie within the context of the simultaneous rise of Australian "art-house" movies, like Weir's The Last Wave, and "Ozploitation" (Australian exploitation) films like Weir's The Cars That Ate Paris and Peter Jackson's early movies, remarking, "Weir is a point where Ozploitation and the Australian New Wave meet up."

-On Rotten Tomatoes the film has 3 reviews listed, all positive.